bbkgl/bbkgl.github.io/_posts/2019-10-24-aptinstall出现EncounteredasectionwithnoPackage:header.md

 ---
 layout:     post
-title:      ubuntu"apt install"出现"Encountered a section with no Package: header"
+title:      ubuntu apt install 出现 Encountered a section with no Package header
-subtitle:   Encountered a section with no Package: header
+subtitle:   section with no Package
 date:       2019-10-24
 author:     bbkgl
 header-img: img/post-bg-0007.jpg